AZigalovs/milestoneproject2/README.md

 - Website has also been tested via Chrome Dev Tool for various devices and sizes
   - Tested in Chrome on Pocophone F1 and iPhone 7

+### Issues

+Web page should have worked where each marker would provide information on specific location along with the results showing as a list on the right hand side.
+However, I have run into a problem, where markers do populate, with no information provided.
+Unfortunately, I could not figure out a fix for this.

+## Deployment

+Project is deployed on [GitHub Pages](https://azigalovs.github.io/milestoneproject2/)

 ## Credits
   [BootstrapCDN](https://www.bootstrapcdn.com/)